1998 UEFA Cup final: Lazio

-Inter Milan
+Internazionale

-Inter Milan qualified for the 1997–98 UEFA Cup by finishing third in the 1996–97 Serie A.
+Internazionale qualified for the 1997–98 UEFA Cup by finishing third in the 1996–97 Serie A.

-Neuchâtel Xamax of Switzerland were Inter Milan's opponents in the first round.
-Inter Milan won the first leg at the San Siro in Milan 2–0 on 16 September 1997 before winning the second leg at the Stade de la Maladière in Neuchâtel two weeks later by the same scoreline (4–0 on aggregate).
+Neuchâtel Xamax of Switzerland were Inter's opponents in the first round.
+Inter won the first leg at the Stadio Giuseppe Meazza in Milan 2–0 on 16 September 1997 before winning the second leg at the Stade de la Maladière in Neuchâtel two weeks later by the same scoreline (4–0 on aggregate).

-In the second round, Inter Milan faced French club Olympique Lyonnais.
-After losing the first leg 2–1 at the San Siro on 21 October 1997, Inter Milan came back to win the second leg 3–1 at the Stade de Gerland in Lyon two weeks later to progress 4–3 on aggregate.
+In the second round, Inter faced French club Lyon.
+After losing the first leg 2–1 at the Giuseppe Meazza on 21 October 1997, Inter came back to win the second leg 3–1 at the Stade de Gerland in Lyon two weeks later to progress 4–3 on aggregate.

 They would return to France in the third round to play Strasbourg.
-Again, Inter Milan lost the first leg – 2–0 at the Stade de la Meinau in Strasbourg on 25 November 1997 – and again they came back to win the second leg at the San Siro 3–0 (3–2 on aggregate) two weeks later to progress to the quarter-finals.
+Again, Inter lost the first leg – 2–0 at the Stade de la Meinau in Strasbourg on 25 November 1997 – and again they came back to win the second leg at the Giuseppe Meazza 3–0 (3–2 on aggregate) two weeks later to progress to the quarter-finals.

-In the quarter-finals, Inter Milan faced German club Schalke 04.
-After winning the first leg 1–0 at the San Siro on 3 March 1998, the second leg at Parkstadion in Gelsenkirchen two weeks later went to extra time after finishing 1–0 to Schalke 04 (1–1 on aggregate) in 90 minutes.
-Inter Milan scored the only goal of extra time to progress to the semi-finals 2–1 on aggregate.
+In the quarter-finals, Inter faced German club Schalke 04.
+After winning the first leg 1–0 at the Giuseppe Meazza on 3 March 1998, the second leg at Parkstadion in Gelsenkirchen two weeks later went to extra time after finishing 1–0 to Schalke 04 (1–1 on aggregate) in 90 minutes.
+Inter scored the only goal of extra time to progress to the semi-finals 2–1 on aggregate.

-Russian side Spartak Moscow were Inter Milan's opponents in the semi-finals.
-After winning the first leg at the San Siro 2–1 on 31 March 1998, Inter Milan won the second leg at the Central Dynamo Stadium in Moscow two weeks later by the same scoreline (4–2 on aggregate) to reach the final.
+Russian side Spartak Moscow were Inter's opponents in the semi-finals.
+After winning the first leg at the Giuseppe Meazza 2–1 on 31 March 1998, Inter won the second leg at the Central Dynamo Stadium in Moscow two weeks later by the same scoreline (4–2 on aggregate) to reach the final.